 Exceptional Quality Precious Gemstones at AfricaGems - Loose Precious Gemstones Like Alexandrite, Blue Sapphire, Pink Sapphire, Emerald and Ruby Fine Quality Gems

-This Genuine Sapphire Gemstone Displays A Vivid Intense Medium Rich Cornflower Blue, Excellent Clarity, Cut And Life.
-A Gorgeous Stone In A Super Hard To Find Shape And Cut, Super Bright And Lively, Unheated With A GIA Cert.
+This Rare Asscher Cut Genuine Burma Ruby Gemstone Displays A Rich Pure Red Color with Excellent Cut And Life, Super Eye Clean.
+A Beautiful Stone In A Hard To Find Shape And Size, Bright And Lively With Tons Of Presence.

 Note For A Personal Detailed Description Of This Beautiful Gemstone, Including Video, Please Contact Us And It Will Be Quickly Provided To You.